 News and call-in talk

 Newstalk 1010 is a hub of discussion on current events, politics, and lifestyle topics.
 The call-in format is fun and exciting, but it's the hosts who really set the tone.
-You'll likely discover there are hosts you love and hosts you can't stand (that's been my experience, anyway).
+You'll likely discover there are hosts you love and hosts you can't stand.

 Regular news, traffic and weather updates occur throughout every hour.